 In the second study, doctors, nurses and midwives in five Sri Lankan hospitals were given a four-day training course in how to prepare for and provide care for newborns.
-This course was adapted from the World Health Organization's Training Modules on Essential Newborn Care and Breastfeeding.
-It included lectures, demonstrations, hand-on training and small group discussions.
+This course was adapted from the WHO Training Modules on Essential Newborn Care and Breastfeeding, and included lectures, demonstrations, hands-on training and small group discussions.
 This study suggests that after these training courses: